What will you put in your neighbourhood newsletter?

 - A keen gardener might offer some seasonal gardening tips such as ‘how to plant a window box’ or ‘growing vegetables in containers’.

-- Poems by local people.
+- Invite poems by local people.

 - Make up a quiz using local knowledge and history.

-- Crosswords and word games.
+- Create crosswords and word games.

 Ads and notices